Big Miracle: Production

 Warner Bros. bought the screenplay by Jack Amiel and Michael Begler in April 2009, and in the following June, Kwapis was attached to direct.
 In September 2010, with Drew Barrymore and John Krasinski cast in the starring roles, filming began in Seward.
 It had a production budget of $30 or 40 million.
 The crew constructed sets in Anchorage to resemble places in Utqiagvik during the whale rescue.
 Filming lasted for 10 weeks.
 The film's working title was Everybody Loves Whales, which is a line still heard in the film.
 Visual effects on Big Miracle were created by Rhythm and Hues Studios and Modus FX.
 Burger King promoted the movie with toys.
 The MPAA has rated this film PG for language.

 The red-and-black Soviet icebreaker in the movie is modeled after real world Arktika-class nuclear-powered icebreaker which is considerably larger than the diesel-electric icebreaker used in the actual rescue effort, the 1975-built Admiral Makarov.
 In shots which include live footage of the 2007-built 50 Let Pobedy, the blue-and-white polar bear logo of the former operator of the Russian nuclear icebreaker fleet, Murmansk Shipping Company, is clearly visible but the atom symbol on the hull as well as the name of the vessel has been airbrushed out.

 Reception

-On the review aggregator Rotten Tomatoes, the film holds a "Certified Fresh" rating of 75% based on reviews from 104 critics.
+On the review aggregator Rotten Tomatoes, the film holds a rating of 74% based on reviews from 104 critics.
 The site's consensus was: "Big Miracle uses real-life events as the basis for a surprisingly satisfying family drama."
 On Metacritic the film holds a score of 61 out of 100 based on 28 reviews.

-The film grossed $2,267,385 on its opening day, ranking at No. 4 behind Chronicle, The Woman in Black, and The Grey at the box office.
+The film grossed $2,267,385 in the US and Canada on its opening day, ranking fourth behind Chronicle, The Woman in Black, and The Grey at the box office.
 The film grossed $7,760,205 on its opening weekend and remained at the same spot.
 On its second weekend the film dropped to #8, with $3,946,050.
 The film closed its run on April 5, 2012, with $24,719,215 worldwide.